raoconnor/raoconnor.github.io/_posts/2025-11-14-If-not-VMware-Window-Server-License-Costs.md

 - 1:1 is reserved for high-performance workstations.
 - I've seen ratios as high as 1:12, without noticable slowness

 Moving to public cloud usually requires transferring physical core licenses to virtual cores.
-For example, if 8 physical licensed cores are applied to a host running at a 1:4 ratio, you may need **four times the licenses** in the cloud.
+For example, if the license applied to a 8 core physical host running at a 1:4 ratio, you may need **four times the virtual core licenses** in the cloud.

  ![pcpu-vcpu](https://raoconnor.github.io/docs/assets/images/pCPU-vCPU-Compare.png)